Mitchell gudgeon

-The Mitchell gudgeon (Kimberleyeleotris hutchinsi) is a species of fish in the family Eleotridae endemic to the Kimberley region of Australia, where it is only known from the Mitchell River system.
+The Mitchell gudgeon (Hypseleotris hutchinsi) is a species of fish in the family Eleotridae endemic to the Kimberley region of Australia, where it is only known from the Mitchell River system.
 This species can reach a length of 4 cm.
 The specific name honours the ichthyologist J. Barry Hutchins (b.
 1946) of the Western Australian Museum, who collected the type.

+This species was formerly assigned to the genus Kimberleyeleotris but was synonymized with Hypseleotris in 2023.